 In terms of Article 2(1) (f) of the Solvency II Directive 2003/71/ EC, the Company classifies as a small and medium-sized enterprise.
 The functions normally assigned to an audit committee are assumed by the Board.
-Mr. Mike Grasher, being the person on the Board Committee with the required accounting and auditing expertise is the Chairman of the Committee.

 Key functions